DataDog/integrations-core/supervisord/README.md

 This check monitors the uptime, status, and number of processes running under supervisord.

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][10] for guidance on applying these instructions.

 ### Installation

 The Supervisor check is included in the [Datadog Agent][2] package, so you don't need to install anything else on servers where Supervisor is running.